Eligibility for Appointment as a JSO

 2-stage Selection Process

-Stage 1: Recruitment Interviews
+Stage 1 (for shortlisted candidates): Recruitment Interviews

 Please note that all applicants are required to provide/include in their application - for the consideration of the relevant Shortlisting/Interview Panel - the following (in not more than one page each [in Arial; font size 14] with their name at the bottom left corner):